About the founder: Becky Lyne

 About TrY-umph in Life CIC

-Initially a personal training company, I soon recognised in that in order to align more effectively with my mission of ‘helping as many people as possible to lead a healthier life’, group work was the way to go.
+Initially a personal training company, I soon recognised in that in order to align more effectively with my mission of ‘developing a culture of health and well-being in the local community’, group work was the way to go.
 Together with a team of qualified and experienced coaches and professionals, we now offer not just a variety of physical training options for all ages and abilities, but also a broad range of seminars and workshops to educate people as to the ‘real’ health principles in an often clouded and confusing industry.
 Armed with this information we aim to help people feel empowered to make informed decisions and actions that will lead them confidently to creating a healthier way of life.

 In order to further the use of community facilities and to encourage #ScreensOffGamesOn, we also run children’s holidays camps throughout the whole year.